saurabh1294/react-trades-bidding-system/README.md

 ## Env files
 In the frontend folder create a .env file with below contents ESLINT_NO_DEV_ERRORS=true

 DISABLE_ESLINT_PLUGIN=true

 In the backend folder create a .env file with below contents DB_HOST=127.0.0.1

 DB_USER=root

 DB_PASSWORD=

 DB_NAME=tradeBidding

 DB_PORT=3306

 PORT=4000

+## Running the app
+Make sure you have node v16 or later installed and in frontend/ and backend/ folders do a yarn or npm install Install mysql workbench or SQL command line and create a database called tradeBidding in it.
+Run the backend using command yarn start and run the frontend using the same command as well

+## Known issues/improvements
+1. There is an issue with the job which runs and marks the listings as expired/shows the bid winner and hence thats logic is taken off for now
+2. The bidders list is updated via setInterval calls which isn't ideal.
+Best way to use a PubSub mechanism using socket.io to refresh the bidders list in realtime
+3. UI is very crude and needs to be fine tuned
+4. Currently there is no authentication implemented for job poster role and bidder role
+5. To handle concurrency and load balancing, we either can use AWS ELB if deploying this app to an AWS EC2 instance or another possible way could be have this app running in a docker container by defining docker-compose.yml and either use docker swarm or AWS ECS/Kubernetes using the respective load balancers